petercripps/learning-python/README.md

 ## Tools
 ### Python
 Before you can do anything with Python you need to install it.
-Python is cross-platform (can run on macOS, Windows, Linux and Docker) and you can download it from [here](https://www.python.org/downloads/).
+Python is cross-platform (i.e. can run on macOS, Windows, Linux and Docker) and you can download it from [here](https://www.python.org/downloads/).
 ### Python Extension for Visual Studio Code
-In order to do anything with Python you'll need an Integrated Development Environment with extensions that support Python.
-A [Visual Studio Code](https://code.visualstudio.com) extension with rich support for the Python language (for all actively supported versions of the language: 2.7, >=3.5), including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!
+In order to do anything practical with Python you'll need an Integrated Development Environment with extensions that support the language.
+A [Visual Studio Code](https://code.visualstudio.com) (VSC) extension with rich support for the Python language (for all actively supported versions of the language: 2.7, >=3.5), including features such as IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!
 The VSC extension for Python can be downloaded from within VSC or from [here](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 Once you have VSC and the Python extension installed you can test everthing works by building a `Hello World` program following [these instructions](https://code.visualstudio.com/docs/python/python-tutorial).
 ## Websites
 ### Python.org
 The open source site for Python is [here](https://www.python.org).
 ### Python Documentation
-Python Documentation (at [python.org](https://www.python.org)) can e found [here](https://docs.python.org/3/contents.html).
+Python Documentation (at [python.org](https://www.python.org)) can be found [here](https://docs.python.org/3/contents.html).
 ### Google's Python Class
 Google's Python Class -- [this](https://developers.google.com/edu/python/) is a free class for people with a little bit of programming experience who want to learn Python.
 The class includes written materials, lecture videos, and lots of code exercises to practice Python coding.
 ## Courses (Paid)